 Apply for Energy Assistance

-Energy assistance is a one-time payment program operating in the winter season starting in November for those households with a person who is disabled or age 60 and above, and starting in December for all other households.
-The program ends on March 31.
-The benefit level is based on the number of people living in a household, household income, and the fuel type used for home heating.
+You may apply for the Energy Assistance (EA) program only once.
+EA operates in the winter beginning in November for households that have members with a disability or who are 60 years or older.
+And, starting in December for all other households.
+The EA program runs through March 31.
+Benefit levels for EA are based on the number of people living in a household, household income, and the type of fuel used for home heating.
 It is not necessary to be in crisis to receive assistance through EA.